anewton1998/rdap_guide/src/protocol/response_types.md

 There are many cases in which an RDAP server returns a redirect, especially the [RIRs](../misc/glossary.md#rir).
 [RFC 7480](https://datatracker.ietf.org/doc/html/rfc7480#section-5) does not specify which is appropriate to use leaving that decision up to the server operator.
-The RFC simply lists the availabe types of redirects:
+The RFC simply lists the available types of redirects:

 * 301 (MOVED PERMANENTLY)